namaridama-p/programming3/README.md

 # Programming3
-This repository is memo to learn programming-three.
+This repository is memo to learn.